~/mager.co/tech $ cat article.md

 • tokens=auto by default

-• scroll bindings for long answers
+• scrolling for long answers

-The first cloud plan I wrote down was too heavy.
+My first cloud plan was too heavy.

 That is it.